Shop By Category

 Urinary tract health support contains cranberry juice, D-mannose, Bifidobacteria, and lactobacilli to help flush the urinary tract, combat unnecessary bacteria in the bladder, and balance the vaginal microbiome.
 Just take two capsules once a day and enjoy added support for your urinary system.

 When choosing incontinence products to protect you from leaks, it’s important to seek items that also offer odor protection.
 Look for odor protection technology that is specifically built into the construction of pads and underwear to ensure odors are neutralized.
-This can help prevent unwanted smells from occuring for an extended period of time.
+This can help prevent unwanted smells from occurring for an extended period of time.

 If you have incontinence, make taking care of your skin a priority.
 Sometimes chafing or prolonged urine exposure can lead to odor and cause irritation, discomfort, or skin conditions if you’re not careful about what products you’re using on your skin.